saleor/saleor-docs/docs/dashboard/configuration/plugins.md

     * Stripe

-You need to provide public and private keys to activate each payment gateway.
+In all cases of plugin configuration, you need to provide your credentials.
+Depending on the gate you are configuring, there might be additional setup required.